"He is great

 In juxtaposing the tankas over a hand colored lithograph created over 20 years ago and then restating

-the combinations in watercolor, he has created offspring of an entirely different personality.
+combinations in watercolor, he has created offspring of an entirely different

 The intrinsic symmetry of the Buddhist pieces placed dead center on the organic field of water and marine life produces a sense of unity